-Last year, when the Board's mobile units again rolled into the communities, sometimes less than one-half of the previous reactors turned out for a chest examination . . . despite the fact that special notices had been sent to their homes.
+The service attempts to include special diets along with the regular ones, according to the recipient's needs. communities, sometimes less than one-half of the previous reactors turned out for a chest examination . . . despite the fact that special notices had been sent to their homes.